tclssg/tclssg/README.md

 MIT.
 See the file `LICENSE` for details.

-The Tclssg logo images are copyright (c) 2014 Danyil Bohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The Tclssg logo images are copyright (c) 2014 dbohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 The [stackato-cli](https://github.com/ActiveState/stackato-cli) browse package is copyright (c) 2011-2012 ActiveState Software Inc. and is distributed under the Apache License, Version 2.0.
 See `external/browse/license.txt`.